subscribe to ourNewsletter

 Clean lines are the guiding principle of modern kitchen furniture.
 Straight-backed chairs based on square or rectangular designs make bold statements within simple designs.
 If you’re looking for something a little more casual, consider a set of barstools that follow the same guidelines.
 Above all else, look for pieces that are sharp yet not so outrageous that they outshine the rest of the space.

-As mentioned in the appliance section, hardware in modern kitchens have more freedom to stand out and act as an active part of the room’s design.
+As mentioned in the appliance section, hardware in modern kitchens has more freedom to stand out and act as an active part of the room’s design.
 The impact made by your handles, knobs, and pulls can either come through their sleek and linear style or through their complete absence.
 Some cabinets popular in modern kitchen design (like our Shaker Espresso) forego handles entirely for a totally clean and uniform look.

 The benefits of designing your kitchen with dark cabinetry are numerous.
 The flexibility in styles and tones allows the homeowner a great deal of flexibility in the style of kitchen they wish to pursue and the nature of the cabinet furnishings.
 If you have any questions, feel free to get in touch with one of our friendly customer service representatives.
 Or, if you’re ready to get started on a dark kitchen cabinet design, visit our free 3D design tool today!